Earl-Of-March-FRC/2025-7476-Reefscape/ARCHITECTURE.md

 -   **NavX Gyro**: Provides continuous heading for field-relative driving.
 If the gyro drops offline, the drivetrain automatically flips to robot-relative control so the driver still has predictable behavior.
 -   **Beam Break / Ultrasonic Sensors**: Both implement the `IndexerSensor` interface, so we can swap between digital beam breaks and analog ultrasonics when mounting space or reflection issues arise.
--   **REV Color Sensor V3**: Detects algae color and proximity at the intake, backing up driver vision when the reef blocks sightlines.
 -   **Limit/Homing Inputs**: The arm constructor accepts a limit switch channel and exposes `calibrate()` so pit crew can re-zero the encoder between matches.
 -   **PhotonVision Coprocessor (Orange Pi)**: Runs the AprilTag pose pipeline for the dual cameras, publishing pose estimates and per-target metadata that the drivetrain consumes.
--   **Limelight / Orange Pi (Python)**: Hosts algae-detection scripts and the `vision-startup` batch workflow for redeploying code and Python dependencies.

 ## Data Logging & Driver Feedback